KennyBrijs/Baloo-Boilerplate/readme.md

 Baloo Boilerplate is [HTML5 Boilerplate](http://html5boilerplate.com/) & [320 and Up](http://stuffandnonsense.co.uk/projects/320andup/) combined, stripped down and organized according to the [SMACSS](http://smacss.com/) principles using [SASS](http://sass-lang.com/).

-Also, it uses [prefixfree.js](http://leaverou.github.com/prefixfree/) by [Lea Verou](https://twitter.com/LeaVerou) which is JavaScript file that the detects *which* vendor prefixes your visitors browser needs, and then crawls through your CSS adding **only these** prefixed rules your user’s browser needs to the CSS file.
+Also, it uses [prefixfree.js](http://leaverou.github.com/prefixfree/) by [Lea Verou](https://twitter.com/LeaVerou) which is JavaScript file that detects *which* vendor prefixes your visitors browser needs, and then crawls through your CSS adding **only the necessary** prefixed rules to the CSS file.

-What it tries to do is: Give you what you **will** use so you can add what you *want* to use later on, instead of giving you a whole lot of things you **might** use so you need to *clean up* afterwards; or bear—no pun intended—with a messy project folder.
+What Baloo tries to do is: Give you what you **will** use so you can add what you *want* to use later on, instead of giving you a whole lot of things you **might** use so you need to *clean up* afterwards; or bear—no pun intended—with a messy project folder.

 It is not meant to be *something* for **everyone**, it’s meant to be *it* for **some** people: people who create [mobile-first](http://www.abookapart.com/products/mobile-first) responsive websites using [SASS](http://sass-lang.com/) and who want to write [maintainable an reusable code](http://smacss.com/).